-Performing local seo keyword research can seem really tough.
+Performing local SEO keyword research can seem harsh.
 You might have a niche field in a place where you wonder if anyone is even looking for your services that you give.
-You might even have a shop, but you are lost on what to blog about in your area that can attract foot and site traffic.
+You might also have a shop, but you can’t figure out what to blog in your area to drive foot and site traffic.
 I’m here to show how you should use Google Trends for your research and dominate in local SEO!

 In this blog post, I am going to show how a local bicycle shop that is located in Massachusetts can use Google Trends for their local SEO keyword research.
 Let’s begin.

 What is Google Search Trends

 Google trends is a website that takes social trends from the world and aggregates it based on popularity, search intensity, and more social clues.
 Significant events like the NBA playoffs, healthcare, the election, and more can be visualized in many different graphs when you come to the homepage.
 While the global perspective is impressive, we are going to focus on a drill down to a particular state in the United States.

 - Here was the search term that I used.
 Very generic, but it already gives me so much insight.
 I used the term bicycle shop and narrowed my search to the United States.

 This picture above is the search pattern for the last five years by default.
 From here, I can see spikes during the warmer months and dips during the colder months.
 This type of keyword analysis tells me that this theme will be seasonal.
 That makes a lot of sense as biking is more of an annual activity.
 It also makes sense that people will be looking for a bicycle shop when the weather is warmer since that can mean biking soon after going to a store.
 This is the same case if you think of other seasonal things like wearing sandals, buying winter jackets, and more.